mattblovell/kodi_panel/README.rst

 changes to this documentation.

 The first step is really to get your display of choice connected and working.
-For a SPI-attached display, prequisite is therefore understanding the GPIO pinout of your SBC.
+For a SPI-attached display, a prequisite is therefore understanding the GPIO pinout of your SBC.
 Be aware the GPIO pins have both *physical* numbers and numbers or names as assigned by whatever software one happens to be using to